DebugDax/pebblepet/README.md

   a) Feed pet or their happiness/health decreases

 This code will not run right from the branch.
-Requires removal of references of images and probably more.
+Requires removal of references of images and setup the page.php with proper references in the code for domain.

-Sorry to dissapoint anyone who was waiting!
+Sorry to dissapoint anyone who was waiting and the sloppy code!